 The top compartment holds small items, such as a pen and note pad, while the larger bottom compartment will hold CDs and alike.
-The bottom compartment also contains a 12 Volt power outlet and a molded-in coin holder (designed to hold various size coins).
+The bottom compartment also contains a 12 Volt power outlet.
 The console's front opening lid allows for easy access to these compartments.

-- A notch in the side of the console base allows for use of a cellular phone while it is plugged into the power outlet with the armrest latched down. - The power outlet can also energize the cigar lighter in the optional cup holder ash receiver.
+- A notch in the front of the console base allows for use of a cellular phone while it is plugged into the power outlet with the armrest latched down. - The power outlet can also energize the cigar lighter in the optional cup holder ash receiver.